Yankees vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Teoscar Hernandez will square off against the New York Yankees and Anthony Rizzo at Yankee Stadium on Wednesday, with the first pitch at 7:05 PM ET.
+Domingo German gets the nod for the New York Yankees on Thursday at Yankee Stadium against Julio Rodriguez and the Seattle Mariners.
+First pitch is at 7:05 PM ET in this final game of a three-game series.

-The Yankees are +145 moneyline underdogs for this matchup with the favorite Mariners (-175).
-The total is 7.5 runs for the game.
+The Yankees have been listed as -120 moneyline favorites for this matchup against the Mariners (+100).
+The contest's over/under is set at 7.5 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.